Kerinchi LRT station

-The Kerinchi LRT station is a Kelana Jaya LRT station in Kuala Lumpur.
-The station, which is named after Kampung Kerinchi, a village within walking distance, is located inside Plaza Pantai (officially being redeveloped as Bangsar Trade Centre), a mixed commercial complex near Jalan Pantai Baru.
+The Kerinchi LRT station is a light rapid transit (LRT) elevated station in Kampung Kerinchi, Kuala Lumpur, served by the LRT Kelana Jaya Line.
+The station, which is named after Kampung Kerinchi, a village within walking distance, is located inside the Bangsar Trade Centre, a mixed commercial complex near Jalan Pantai Baru.

-The station is linked to Bangsar South Trade Centre by an 800m long pedestrian bridge spanning across the Federal Highway.
+The station is linked to Bangsar South Trade Centre and Bangsar South area by an 800m long pedestrian bridge spanning across the Federal Highway.

-The station also offers a facility for reloading the Touch 'n Go card at the Maybank ATM and CIMB ATM.